-Hi, welcome to the Oxford University Clinical Research Unit’s website.
+Welcome to Oxford University Clinical Research Unit.
 We are very proud of the work we and our partners do and are pleased you have decided to visit and find out more!
-Hopefully, everything you need is on the site, if you need anything else please contact us at email@example.com.
+Hopefully, everything you need is on the site, if you need anything else please contact us at firstname.lastname@example.org.

 The Oxford University Clinical Research Unit (OUCRU) was established in Ho Chi Minh City in 1991.
 It is hosted by the Hospital for Tropical Diseases (HTD), originally founded in 1862.
 HTD is the referral hospital for infectious diseases for all of southern Viet Nam.
 Our strategic aim is to have a positive and significant impact on global health and, in particular, the prevention, diagnosis and treatment of infectious diseases.
 This is being achieved via an integrated long-term research programme, contributions to training, the scientific literature, national and international meetings and membership of national and international committees.

 OUCRU HCMC not only works with HTD, but also a significant number of other hospitals and clinics across southern Viet Nam.
 All work is intended to benefit the patients seen daily at HTD, and also to help improve patient care throughout the country.
 OUCRU is one of five Wellcome Trust Major Overseas Programmes.

 OUCRU-NP is hosted by Patan Hospital and the Patan Academy of Health Sciences in Kathmandu, Nepal and works in close collaboration with the Nepal Health Research Council at the Nepalese Ministry of Health and Population.
 Our mission is to build a strong critical mass of young Nepalese clinicians and scientists who can help build the scientific and clinical future of Nepal.